 With a 3-metre-high wall enveloping the site, beautifully restored in well-crafted rubblework, the courtyard's authentic, imposing backdrop instils a true sense of place as a textural focal point nestled between a contemporary garden and the Dorset hills beyond.
 Pointed in local lime mortar and irregularly coursed, the naturalistically ancient stone walling is highly conducive to modern lighting techniques, extending the garden's quintessence through grand architectural foliage with an alluring shadows and light interplay during daylight, which is further contrasted by theatrically striking night-time silhouettes.

 With a dynamic design sequence, abundant in textures, large-scale walls, raised beds and stairways, the garden lighting captures every architectural nuance, accentuating a robust layout.
-To preserve the integrity of existing outer walls, the Hunza outdoor luminaries are utilised entirely in uplighting and cross lighting methods, concealed within step risers, the sculpture aperture niche, and amongst alcoves, pots and elevated planting beds.
-Viewed primarily from high above, through a series of aerial vantage points in the home's entrance and mezzanine levels, the courtyard's illumination at nightfall enriches a highly structural framework with elegance, mystique and warmth.
+To preserve the integrity of existing outer walls, the Hunza outdoor luminaires are utilised entirely in uplighting and cross lighting methods, concealed within step risers, the sculpture aperture niche and among alcoves, pots and elevated planting beds.
+Viewed primarily from high above, through a series of aerial vantage points in the home's entrance and mezzanine levels, the courtyard's illumination at nightfall enriches a highly structural planting design with mystique and warmth.

-Two types of smooth sawn sandstones were utilised throughout the courtyard's design; their light grey and deep brown hues emphasise a contrastive combination of analogous, natural materials.
-Large-scale floating steps, capacious landings and angular, handcrafted corner pieces, juxtaposed with square flagstones, articulate a design study in detail, minimalism and stone masonry.
+Two types of smooth sawn sandstones were utilised throughout the courtyard's design; their light grey and deep brown hues emphasise a contrastive combination of harmonious natural materials.
+Large-scale floating steps, capacious landings and specially handcrafted corner edges, juxtaposed with square flagstones, articulate a design study in detail, minimalism and stone masonry.
 This compositional character heightens the distinctiveness and genuineness of an unusual outdoor space, enhancing its sense of antiquity, grandeur and timelessness.

-With levels, lighting, planting, surfaces and walling forming a layered quintet of detailed designs, the renewed courtyard exhibits a garden abound in visual interest, delineated through a minimalist mindset.
-This captivating amalgam of juxtapositions, sited in the aridness of a sultry, discrete walled courtyard, while perched amongst the Dorset countryside, merges a fervent ideology of site-specific designs with the pragmatic philosophy of a modernist architect client.
+With levels, lighting, planting, surfaces and walling forming a layered pentad of detailed designs, the renewed courtyard exhibits a garden abound in visual interest – delineated through a minimalist mindset.
+This captivating amalgam of juxtapositions, sited in the aridness of a sultry, discrete walled courtyard perched amid the Dorset countryside, merges our fervent ideology of site-specific designs in an innovative approach with the pragmatism of a modernist architect client.

 South-facing and greatly shielded in a sweltering hot microclimate, the courtyard is carved out four metres into a quaint Dorset hillside.
-Completely concealed externally, this oasis of foliage and art provides a bona-fide, modern sunken garden for our client at weekends and holidays, functioning self-sufficiently to maximise outdoor pleasure.
-The 4-hour drive from North London, immersed in a succession of monumental heritage sites, concludes a southwestwardly journey to reveal a somewhat extrinsic materials vernacular for a Londoner...
+Completely concealed externally, this oasis of foliage and art provides a bona-fide modern courtyard garden for our client at weekends and holidays – functioning self-sufficiently to maximise outdoor pleasure.
+The 4-hour drive from North London, immersed in a great succession of monumental heritage sites, concludes a southwestwardly journey to reveal a somewhat extrinsic materials vernacular for a Londoner...
 While bewildering at first, this surreal association of exotic weather, divergent builders' jargon and undulating country terrain has grown throughout the project to become a part of our design repertoire.

 south west england